Indian Art of the United States (exhibition): Publications

 The catalogue of this exhibition was written by Douglas and d'Harnoncourt: Indian Art of the United States (1941).
 It included 16 color plates, 200 halftones, and was 220 pages.
 The intent of the catalog was to "present Indian art in an aesthetic context, as art, and to help the public see it in a new way."

-First Lady of the United States, Eleanore Roosevelt, wrote the introduction to the catalogue: "At this time, when America is reviewing its cultural resources, this book and the exhibit on which it is based open up to us age-old sources of ideas and forms that have never been fully appreciated.
+First Lady of the United States, Eleanor Roosevelt, wrote the introduction to the catalogue: "At this time, when America is reviewing its cultural resources, this book and the exhibit on which it is based open up to us age-old sources of ideas and forms that have never been fully appreciated.
 In appraising the Indian's past and present achievements, we realize not only that his heritage constitutes part of the artistic and spiritual wealth of this country, but also that the Indian people of today have a contribution to make towards the America of the future."

 "In dealing with Indian art of the United States, we find that its sources reach far beyond our borders, both to the north and to the south.
 Hemispheric inter-change of ideas is as old as man on this continent.
 Long before Columbus, tribes now settled in Arizona brought traditions to this country that were formed in Alaska and Canada; Indian traders from the foot of the Rocky Mountains exchanged goods and ideas with the great civilizations two thousand miles south of the Rio Grande.
 Related thoughts and forms that are truly of America are found from the Andes to the Mississippi Valley."

 "We acknowledge here a cultural debt not only to the Indians of the United States but to the Indians of both Americas."